Contrast-Security-OSS/docs/content/admin/sys_settings/ConfigureHTTPS.md

 Configuring Contrast to use a HTTPS connector is a straight-forward process.
 These instructions are written in the context that you have a certificate to use.
 The certificate can be CA signed or self signed.

 To begin, import your certificate into a new Java KeyStore (JKS) for use by Contrast.
-If you already have a KeyStore, you can skip this step and place your KeyStore in the ***$CONTRAST_HOME/data/conf/ssl*** directory.
+If you already have a KeyStore, you can skip this step and place it in the *$CONTRAST_HOME/data/conf/ssl* directory.

 > **Note:** All commands used in this guide should be run in a command shell with administrative privileges from the directory in which Contrast was installed.